sayedramjanislam/developer-profile/README.md

-# developer-profile2.O
+# developer-profile
-Freelance Web Developer in Bangladesh
+Freelance Web designer and Developer in Bangladesh